Representation For High Net Worth Divorce Cases

 Tax Consequences Of High Net Worth Divorce

 Oftentimes in settling divorce issues, family law attorneys will overlook the tax consequences of the matters at hand.
 Having a complete understanding of tax laws, therefore, can be of enormous benefit in structuring alimony and property settlement issues that can save you hundreds or even millions of dollars.
 Consider, for example, the fact that the party who receives spousal support will most likely have to report the payments as taxable income, while the paying party may be able to deduct the payment amounts as an expense.
 We understand the tax issues that often arise in structuring high net worth settlements, so we make our best effort to limit the amount of tax exposure you may have in the future.
-Whether you are concerned about defending your own wealth from the claims of your spouse or if you are worried that you may walk away from divorce without your fair share of the marital estate, do not hesitate to contact us for a free case evaluation from a divorce attorney with 15 years of experience and a track record of more than 1,000 cases.
+Whether you are concerned about defending your own wealth from the claims of your spouse or if you are worried that you may walk away from divorce without your fair share of the marital estate, do not hesitate to contact us for a Legal Case Review from a divorce attorney with 20 years of experience and a track record of more than 1,000 cases.